nuvious/QuiCC/Whitepaper.md

 existing QUIC based covert channel implementations.
 Use of QUIC as a covert channel has been proposed before, though in the context of enabling QUIC services as a covert channel operating on ports that have alternative uses.
-Specifically the use of SMB over QUIC was proposed by Zdrnja as a covert channel on port 443 stood up by a malicious actor to exploit the legitimate use of port 443 for HTTP/3 connections [10].
+Specifically, the use of SMB over QUIC was proposed by Zdrnja as a covert channel on port 443 stood up by a malicious actor to exploit the legitimate use of port 443 for HTTP/3 connections [10].